eZmaxinc/eZmax-SDK-csharp/docs/ObjectEzsigndocumentApi.md

             var apiInstance = new ObjectEzsigndocumentApi(Configuration.Default);
             var pkiEzsigndocumentID = 56;  // int |
-            var eDocumentType = eDocumentType_example;  // string | The type of document to retrieve.
+            var eDocumentType = "Initial";  // string | The type of document to retrieve.
 1. **Initial** Is the initial document before any signature were applied.
 2. **Signed** Is the final document once all signatures were applied.
 3. **Proofdocument** Is the evidence report.
 4. **Proof** Is the complete evidence archive including all of the above and more.

             try
             {